Looking for answers relating to the COVID-19 pandemic and how Plenti^ is responding to its impacts? You'll find them here.

 - Payments to support households: The Government is providing two separate $750 payments to social security, veteran and other income support recipients and eligible concession cardholders.
 The first payment will be made from 31 March 2020 and the second payment will be made from 13 July 2020.
 Around half of those that benefit are pensioners.
 This payment will help to support confidence and domestic demand in the economy.
 The second payment will not be made to those eligible for the Coronavirus supplement.

-I have recently applied for a loan.
-Will my loan application be delayed as a result of COVID-19?
+have recently applied for a loan.
+Will my loan application be delayed as a

 We do not anticipate any significant impact on the time it takes a borrower to apply or receive a decision about their loan application, or on the service level, we provide to our partners.
 Our credit team continues to function at full capacity.